 Smart Deletion.
 Given a seed file s, choose an arbitrary chunk c and delete it.
 The SGF copies the bytes following the end-index of the chosen chunk c to the start-index of c, revises the indices of all affected chunks accordingly.
-For instance, to delete the fmt-chunk in our canonical WAVE file, the stored bits in the index range [36,2083] are memcpy'd to index 12.
+For instance, to delete the fmt-chunk in our canonical WAVE file, the stored bits in the index range [36, 2083] are memcpy'd to index 12.
 The indices in the virtual structure of the new WAVE file are revised.
 For instance, the riff-chunk's end index is revised to 2048.

 Smart Addition.
-Given a seed file $s_1$ , choose an arbitrary second seed file $s_2$ , choose an arbitrary chunk $c_2$ in $s_2$ , and add it after an arbitrary existing chunk $c_1$ in $s_1$ that has a parent of the same type as $c_2$ (i.e., $c_1$ .parent.type $==c_2$ .parent.type).
-The SGF copies the bytes following the endindex of $c_1$ to a new index where the length of the new chunk $c_2$ is added to the current end-index of the $c_1$ in the given seed file $s_1$ .
-Then, the SGF copies the bytes between start- and end-index of $c_2$ in the second seed file $s_2$ to the end-index of the existing chunk $c_1$ in the given seed file $s_1$ .
+Given a seed file s_1 , choose an arbitrary second seed file s_2 , choose an arbitrary chunk c_2 in s_2 , and add it after an arbitrary existing chunk c_1 in s_1 that has a parent of the same type as c_2 (i.e., c_1 .parent.type == c_2 .parent.type).
+The SGF copies the bytes following the end-index of c_1 to a new index where the length of the new chunk c_2 is added to the current end-index of the c_1 in the given seed file s_1 .
+Then, the SGF copies the bytes between start- and end-index of c_2 in the second seed file s_2 to the end-index of the existing chunk c_1 in the given seed file s_1 .
 Finally, all affected indices are revised in the virtual structure representing the generated input.

 Smart Splicing.
-Given a seed file $s_1$ , choose an arbitrary chunk $c_1$ in $s_1$ , choose an arbitrary second seed file $s_2$ , choose an arbitrary chunk $c_2$ in $s_2$ such that $c_1$ and $c_2$ have the same type, and substitute $c_1$ with $c_2$ .
-The SGF copies the bytes following the end-index of $c_1$ to a new index where the length of the new chunk $c_2$ is added to the current end-index of the $c_1$ in the given seed file $s_1$ .
-Then, the SGF copies the bytes between start- and end-index of $c_2$ in the second seed file $s_2$ to the end-index of the existing chunk $c_1$ in the given seed file $s_1$ .
+Given a seed file s_1 , choose an arbitrary chunk c_1 in s_1 , choose an arbitrary second seed file s_2 , choose an arbitrary chunk c_2 in s_2 such that c_1 and c_2 have the same type, and substitute c_1 with c_2 .
+The SGF copies the bytes following the end-index of c_1 to a new index where the length of the new chunk c_2 is added to the current end-index of the c_1 in the given seed file s_1 .
+Then, the SGF copies the bytes between start- and end-index of c_2 in the second seed file s_2 to the end-index of the existing chunk c_1 in the given seed file s_1 .
+Then, the SGF copies the bytes between start- and end-index of c_2 in the second seed file s_2 to the end-index of the existing chunk c_1 in the given seed file s_1 .
 Finally, all affected indices are revised in the virtual structure representing the generated input.

-Maintaining structural integrity.
-A key challenge of existing bit-level mutation operators is to maintain the structural integrity of the generated inputs.
-This is primarily addressed by structural mutation operators.
-However, there is no guarantee that our structural mutation operators maintain structural integrity.
+Maintaining validity.
+The files generated by applying structural mutation operators have a higher degree of validity than files generated by applying bit-level mutation operators.
+The specification of immutable attributes allows the smart greybox fuzzer to apply bit-level mutation operators only to indices of mutable attributes (which are not structurally relevant), increasing the likelihood to generate valid files.
+However, there is no guarantee that our structural mutation operators maintain the validity of a file.
 For instance, in our motivating example the Peach Pit format specification may allow to add or delete fmt chunks while strictly speaking the formal WAVE format specification allows only exactly one fmt chunk.
 Nevertheless, it was our relaxed specification which allowed finding the vulnerability in the first place (it requires two fmt chunks to be present).
-Moreover, the specification of immutable attributes allows the smart greybox fuzzer to apply bit-level mutation operators only to indices of attributes that are mutatable.
-Strictly enforcing the structural integrity is not always desirable while a high degree of validity is necessary to reach beyond the parser code.
-Our case study demonstrates that this relaxation is a critical advantage of our lightweight virtual structure design.
+In summary, strict validity is not always desirable while a high degree of validity is necessary to reach beyond the parser code.
+This is a critical advantage of our lightweight virtual structure design.